|Acrolinx for Microsoft Edge||1.0|

 Get it here: https://www.microsoft.com/store/apps/9N7BFQ5XL3FR

 After you've installed Acrolinx for Microsoft Edge, you'll see an Acrolinx icon in your Microsoft Edge browser toolbar.

 To update Acrolinx for Microsoft Edge, first uninstall the previous version.
 Then simply follow the installation procedure for the new version as described above.

 To uninstall Acrolinx for Microsoft Edge, follow these steps:

 - Open Microsoft Edge and go to Settings and More > Extensions.

 - Click Remove.

 If you click to show the Sidebar and the icon turns red , it means that we can't show the Sidebar on that page.
 Try to show the Sidebar on a different page.

-- Secure your Acrolinx core server with SSL because Acrolinx for Microsoft Edge only connects to a core server using HTTPS.
-This means that the Acrolinx address in the Sidebar has to start with the prefix HTTPS and follow this pattern: https://<CORE_SERVER_ADDRESS>:<PORT>.
+Secure the Acrolinx Server with SSL because Acrolinx for Microsoft Edge only connects to Acrolinx Servers using HTTPS.
+This means that the server address in the Sidebar has to start with the prefix HTTPS and follow this pattern: https://<SERVER_ADDRESS>:<PORT>.

-- Enable Cross-Origin Resource Sharing (CORS) on the Acrolinx core server.
+To use Acrolinx for Microsoft Edge you'll need to Enable Cross-Origin Resource Sharing (CORS) on the Acrolinx Server.
 Check out this article on how to Enable Cross-Origin Resource Sharing (CORS) on your Core Server .